stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The core is a single [Task](https://www.stuartellis.name/articles/task-runner/) file that Copier adds to projects.
 Task is a command-line tool that generates and runs _tasks_, shell commands that are defined in a Taskfile.
 Each Taskfile is a YAML document that defines templates for the commands.
 Task uses a versioned and published schema so that we can [validate Taskfiles](https://www.stuartellis.name/articles/task-runner/#checking-taskfiles).
 By design, we can replace the Taskfile with any other script or tool that generates the same commands.

 This tooling does not use or rely on the [stacks feature of HCP Terraform](https://developer.hashicorp.com/terraform/language/stacks).
-Since the _units_ are standard valid modules, they can be used with stacks or [any other orchestration](#what-about-dependencies-between-components).
+Since the _units_ are standard modules, they can be used with stacks or [any other orchestration](#what-about-dependencies-between-components).

 The code for this example tooling is available on GitHub: